Age or Hatch Date: At least 10 years old

 Gets along with kids: Yes

-Dowel or Step Up trained: Sometimes, also currently being clicker trained.
+Dowel or Step Up trained: Sometimes, also currently being target trained.

 Vocabulary: “Good morning!”
 “Spikey boy,” “Good boy, Spike!”
 “Hatchoo!”
 “Come here!”
-“Get me out of here!” as well as phone noises and a laugh.
+“Get me out of here!”
+Peek-a-boo," "Pretty Pretty Pretty Boy," "What are you doing?"
+"Tickle Tickle," and "Good Boy," as well as phone noises and a laugh.
+He also sings with his human.

 Known health issues: None